leoz/docker-gitlab-runners/README.md

 # docker-gitlab-runners
-Dockerfiles for building GitLab runners, specifically Android
+Docker files for building GitLab runners of Cordova and Ionic projects for Android targets